ankaAR/bestiario5e/_creatures/dhergoloth.md

 ***Claw*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 12 (2d8 + 3) puntos de daño cortante.

-***Flailing Claws (Recharge 5-6)*** The dhergoloth moves up to its walking speed in a straight line and targets each creature within 5 feet of it during its movement.
+***Flailing Claws (Recarga 5-6)*** The dhergoloth moves up to its walking speed in a straight line and targets each creature within 5 feet of it during its movement.
 Each target must succeed on a DC 14 Dexterity saving throw or take 22 (3d12 + 3) puntos de daño cortante.

 ***Teleport*** The dhergoloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.